sammieboy97/sammieboy97.github.io/_posts/2020-11-16-singleton-pattern.md

   - LLD
 ---

-> Hey Subject, I would like to register myself to your subscribers list.
-Please update me too when your state changes.
-Thank you.
+> Hey.
+You can't initialize me, but you can get the only one instance of myself which is shared across your app by asking my static sub-routine.
+I can help you with what I can.
-> <cite> Observer class </cite>
+> <cite> Singleton class </cite>

 ----